digiflydk/Digifly_web/DOCS/cms-data-flow.md

   - Navigation: `cms-navigation.json`
   - Site settings: `cms-site.json`
   - Footer: `cms-footer.json`

+You can also download a complete JSON dump of all key CMS documents via the link at **Developer → Download CMS JSON**.

 These files are served directly from `DOCS/snapshots` and reflect the data used by the homepage, navigation, and layout.